MostafaHassan101/Mars_Rover/Readme.md

 ### Problem Description

-You are part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
-Develop an API that translates the commands sent from earth to instructions that are understood by the rover.
+You are part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.<br />
+Develop an API that translates the commands sent from earth to instructions that are understood by the rover. <br />

-When the rover touches down on Mars, it is initialised with it’s current coordinates and the direction it is facing.
-These could be any coordinates, supplied as arguments (x, y, direction) e.g. (4, 2, EAST).
+When the rover touches down on Mars, it is initialised with it’s current coordinates and the direction it is facing. <br />
+These could be any coordinates, supplied as arguments (x, y, direction) e.g. (4, 2, EAST). <br />

 ### Approach

-You should tackle this problem as you would any real world requirement that would be shipped as part of a real product.
-You should showcase how you work and the way you decompose a problem into smaller pieces.
+You should tackle this problem as you would any real world requirement that would be shipped as part of a real product. <br />
+You should showcase how you work and the way you decompose a problem into smaller pieces.<br />

-Part I
+Part I<br />
-The rover is given a command string which contains multiple commands.
-This string must then be broken into each individual command and that command then executed.
-The valid commands are:
+The rover is given a command string which contains multiple commands.<br />
+This string must then be broken into each individual command and that command then executed. <br />
+The valid commands are: <br />

-F -> Move forward on current heading
+F -> Move forward on current heading <br />
-B -> Move backwards on current heading
+B -> Move backwards on current heading <br />
-L -> Rotate left by 90 degrees
+L -> Rotate left by 90 degrees <br />
-R -> Rotate right by 90 degrees
+R -> Rotate right by 90 degrees <br />

-● An example command might be FLFFFRFLB
+● An example command might be FLFFFRFLB<br />
-● Once the full command string has been followed, the rover reports it’s current coordinates and heading in the format (6, 4) NORTH
+● Once the full command string has been followed, the rover reports it’s current coordinates and heading in the format (6, 4) North <br />
-● As Mars is a globe, there is no ‘Edge of the world’ to fall off, so negative coordinates are valid.
+● As Mars is a globe, there is no ‘Edge of the world’ to fall off, so negative coordinates are valid. <br />

-OUTPUT
+OUTPUT<br />
-The output for each rover should be its final co-ordinates and heading.
+The output for each rover should be its final co-ordinates and heading. <br />

 #### INPUT AND OUTPUT

-Test Input:
+Test Input: <br />

-4 2 East
+4 2 East <br />
-FLFFFRFLB
+FLFFFRFLB <br />

-Expected Output:
+Expected Output:<br />
-(6, 4) NORTH
+(6, 4) North <br />

 ### Runinng
-To run the application:
+To run the application: <br />
-Open the application in Apache NetBeans IDE.
+Open the application in Apache NetBeans IDE.<br />

 #### App Classes:
-Mars_Rover.java  --> (Main class)
+Mars_Rover.java  --> (Main class) <br />
-Location.java
+Location.java    <br />
-Vehicles.java
+Vehicles.java   <br />
-Pair.java
+Pair.java       <br />